 - Mortgage (immovable property) – the procedure to enforce a mortgage is subject to certain formalities and conditions.
 Prior court authorisation is required, unless the loan agreement is also notarised.
 Enforcement of a mortgage starts with a formal order for payment to be served on the debtor.
 A bailiff must be involved and the mortgage property must be seized.
 The court must supervise the sale of the mortgaged property.

-- Bank account pledge – the pledge agreement will normally allow the pledgee to appropriate the cash standing to the credit of the pledged bank account if a certain event occurs by sending a notice to the credit institution or other financial institution holding the pledged bank account.
+- Bank account pledge – the pledge agreement will usually allow the pledgee to appropriate the cash standing to the credit of the pledged bank account if a certain event occurs by sending a notice to the credit institution or other financial institution holding the pledged bank account.

 - Receivables pledge – a receivables pledge agreement will often allow the pledgee to collect the receivables if a certain event occurs by sending a notice to the debtors of the pledged receivables.